 The problem is that when connective tissue is weak, there is insufficient tightness of these structures, and with load bearing, pain mechanoreceptors are stimulated.
 As long as the tissue remains weak and lax, these mechanoreceptors will continue to be stimulated.
 Eventually, the decrease in tensile strength of the tissue surrounding the joint and the weakness will result in a joint sprain or strain, with further injury to the tissue.
 The situation spirals quickly downward after a second injury, frequently robbing an otherwise healthy animal of much mobility and greatly depleting its enjoyment of life.

-The solution is injected into the medial aspect of the stifle, for cruciate ruptures, to induce thickening of the joint capsule, and into the afflicted tendon or ligament where it attaches to the bone, in other cases.
+The solution is injected into the medial aspect of the stifle for cruciate ruptures to induce thickening of the joint capsule, and into the affected tendon or ligament where it attaches to the bone, in other cases.
 The needle actually needs to peck the bone as this stimulates the periosteum, which is well vascularized.
 This stimulates a low-grade inflammatory reaction at the site, initiating healing.
 For this reason, non-steroidal anti-inflammatories are contra-indicated, because in this case we don’t seek to inhibit the inflammation.
-Cases are, however, discharged with pain killers, such as Tramadol or Panado.
+Cases are, however, discharged with pain medication, such as Tramadol or Panado.

 There have been a few animal-based clinical studies on prolotherapy, using rabbits.
 One study used irritant solutions which were injected into the junction of ligament and bone in the medial collateral ligaments of rabbits.
 On average, there was a 40% increase in the mass of the ligaments and a 28% increase in the junction strength, in comparison to the controls.
 This increase in mass indicated a thickening of the ligament (Jensen, et al. 2008).